Did You Know?

 Quark Publishing Platform supports the automation of information reuse in several ways:

 - You can use the same image in multiple documents and apply different scaling, cropping, rotation, and other effects to each use of that image, all while maintaining just one instance of the image.
 If the image changes, Quark Publishing Platform automatically updates all documents that use that image and reapplies the effects that you assigned to each use of that image.

-- You can create text components in Microsoft Word and reuse that text in multiple documents.
-Each use of that text refers back to the original Microsoft Word file, so if that file changes, Quark Publishing Platform automatically updates all documents that refer to it.
+- You can create text components in any modern desktop Web browser or Microsoft Word and reuse that text in multiple documents.
+Each use of that text refers back to the original document, so if that file changes, Quark Publishing Platform automatically updates all documents that refer to it.

-- Using Quark XML Author for Microsoft Word, you can create reusable XML text components where you can maintain just one copy of each component for multiple documents.
+- Using Quark Author or Quark XML Author for Microsoft Word, you can create reusable XML text components where you can maintain just one copy of each component for multiple documents.
 When a component changes, Quark Publishing Platform can automatically update all documents that refer to it.

 - QuarkXPress® synchronizes text and pictures across multiple layouts (such as print, Web and interactive) so that you can make a single change that automatically reflects across all layouts.